Montana-Media-Arts/creative-coding-1/modules/week-4/_posts/2017-01-03-arc-unit-circle.md

 # Using Degrees Directly With `radians()`

 It is possible to convert between degrees and radians with a simple mathematical formula, as was discussed in the above video.
-I also truly believe it is important for you to practice specifying angles using radians, as this will come up quite often within p5 and a lot of creative coding applications.
+I believe it is important for you to practice specifying angles using radians, as this will come up quite often within p5 and a lot of other creative coding applications.

 However, if you would instead like to use degrees to specify angles, you can do so by passing the degree number to a function that will convert from degrees to radians.
 You can then pass the output of this function directly to any function parameter that requires an angle in radians.

-This function is `radians()`, which takes as its sole parameter a number representing degrees, and returns the equivalent angle in radians.
+This function is `radians()`, which takes as its sole parameter, a number representing degrees.
+This then returns the equivalent angle in radians.

 So, for example, we could specify a pie slice, like in the above example, by passing a degree value to the `radians()` function, which we would pass directly to the angle parameters of the `arc()` function.